kewolf/TwitterLoginTest/README.md

   For the Callback URL: http://127.0.0.1:3000/_oauth/twitter

   Make sure 'Allow this application to be used to Sign in with Twitter' is checked

+  Going into the 'Permissions' tab you can choose different what type of access your app needs.

+  Select from 'Read Only', 'Read and Write', and 'Read, Write, and Access direct messages'.

 4. Create a settings.json file in the main folder that contains the following: